 Learning Concepts and Goals for First Grade

-At Temple Beth Sholom Innovative School, the focus of our philosophy is anchored in emergent
+At The Innovative School of Temple Beth Sholom, the focus of our philosophy is anchored in emergent

 learning — we value being responsive to children’s interests, thus creating meaningful learning